NICANDIAS/Yoodule-Stripe-wordpress-Plugin/README.md

 Installation: Installl the zip file as you would normally install a new plugin

 Usage:

-a.
-From admin dashboard: setup api keys by selecting the yoodule - stripe option in the menu panel
+1. From admin dashboard: setup api keys by selecting the yoodule - stripe option in the menu panel
-b.
-Rendering on front end using shortcode , use the [yoodule_stripe] shortcode on any page of choice
+2. Rendering on front end using shortcode , use the [yoodule_stripe] shortcode on any page of choice

 Features: